OPFS

 How OPFS works

-OPFS storage is origin-scoped: files written by one site (one domain) are visible only to that site, never to other sites or to the operating system's normal file browser.
+OPFS storage is origin-scoped: files written by one origin — scheme, host and port together, so https://example.com and http://example.com are different origins — are visible only to that origin, never to other sites or to the operating system's normal file browser.
+Read that as isolation from other sites, not as confidentiality from code running with the origin's own authority: a cross-site scripting flaw or a privileged browser extension is inside the wall, not outside it.
+It also requires a secure context (HTTPS), and the synchronous access handles that make it fast are available only inside a Web Worker.
 The data lives in a private area the browser manages on your disk.
 Because it is designed for app storage rather than user-facing documents, it is fast, supports large files, and persists between visits — but it is sandboxed, so a page cannot use it to read or write anywhere else on your computer.
+Two limits worth knowing: OPFS shares one browser-managed quota with IndexedDB and the origin's other storage rather than having its own, and by default it is best-effort, meaning the browser may evict it under storage pressure unless the site has been granted persistence.
+It is not encrypted by the browser.

 OPFS vs. IndexedDB vs. a cloud upload